Hub-OS/documentation-website/docs/01-client/02-lua-api/11-player.md

 - `path`: file path relative to script file, use values returned from `Resources.load_texture()` for better performance.

-This texture is used for the form selection menu and emotions.
+This texture is used for the form selection menu.

 ### `player_form.on_activate_func = function(self, player)`